IMPORTANT Website terms of use and cookie statement

 “It’s a lovely big double-fronted and detached house, which is a larger project than we normally do.
 If potential clients can see us working on projects that size, it aims to give them confidence we can do that for them and similar projects will hopefully come our way.”

-The signboards, which are are available in standard sizes (4’x1’ and 8’x2’), come in three styles: on 5mm rigid board (suitable for outdoor), as a vinyl sticker (suitable for windows) or as a mesh banner (suitable for outdoor/scaffolding).
+The signboards, which are available in standard sizes (1.2m and 2.4m wide), come in three styles: on 5mm rigid board (suitable for outdoor), as a vinyl sticker (suitable for windows) or as a mesh banner (suitable for outdoor/scaffolding).
 The different formats allow flexibility of use as a project progresses, which maximises the opportunity for promoting the practice throughout the duration.

-Practices can utilise the self-serve system to create sign boards themselves, adding in their personal details to stand-out further.
+Practices can utilise the self-serve system to create signboards themselves, adding their personal details to stand out further.
 “Chartered practices access the dedicated website and draw up their own boards in minutes,” says Amanda Winslade, RIBA Business manager.

 “Lots of different professional organisations provide signs but they are quite similar.
 The RIBA red, however, is very distinctive and really stands out.
-They are one of the most recognisable ‘badges’ because they are used so widely and are proven to help architects to promote themselves.
-That’s why we get requests from our members all around the world including Belgium Brazil and Spain.”
+They are one of the most recognisable ‘badges’ because they are used so widely and are proven to help architects promote themselves.
+That’s why we get requests from our members all around the world including Belgium, Brazil, and Spain.”

 keyboard_arrow_up To top